isAdamBailey/portfolio-3/source/_posts/dockerize-a-laravel-application.md

 description: What I did to serve a laravel application with docker containers.
 featured: true
 categories: [configuration, learning]
+excerpt: What I did to serve a laravel application with docker containers.
 ---

 What I did to serve a laravel application with docker containers.